Multi-modal Multi-kernel Graph Learning for Autism Prediction and Biomarker Discovery: EXPERIMENTAL RESULTS AND ANALYSIS

+To validate the effectiveness of Multi-Kernel Graph Learning (MKGL) module, we fix the MMGE module and investigate the contribution of different components of MKGL. \begin{enumerate}[(1)] \item GCN: It uses the graph convolution network only. \item GCN + CKDT: It adds the CKDT to GCN. \item GCN + RAM: It integrates the RAM to GCN. \item MKGL: it combines both RAM and CKDT with GCN, i.e., GCN+RAM+CKDT. \end{enumerate}

-The experimental results are shown in Table~\ref{tab3}.
-As can be observed, the accuracy performance of MMGE alone is 80.61\%.
-The accuracy of MMGE+CKDT and MMGE+RAM are 81.13\% and 89.45\%, respectively.
-It indicates that RAM and CKDT effectively utilize the multi-modal graph $\mathcal{G}$ generated by MMGE to generate discriminative information useful for autism prediction.
-The accuracy of MMGE+RAM+CKDT is 91.08\%, which verifies the validity of MKGL.
-With MKGL, our model is improved by 10.47\%, which shows that MMGE, RAM, and CDKT are able to combine well and produce amazing capabilities.
+The experimental results are shown in Table \ref{tab3}.
+It can be observed that the accuracy of using GCN alone is 80.61\%.
+By separately adding CKDT and RAM to GCN, the accuracy of GCN+CKDT and GCN+RAM improve to 81.13\% and 89.45\%, respectively.
+It indicates that RAM and CKDT effectively utilize the multi-modal graph $\mathcal{G}$ generated by MMGE to extract discriminative information for autism prediction.
+The accuracy of GCN+RAM+CKDT (MKGL) is 91.08\%, which validates the effectiveness of MKGL.
+Using MKGL, our model is improved by 10.47\%, which shows the promising ability to combine GCN, RAM, and CKDT.